What Is a Mortgage Contingency? How It Works Explained

 Reasons to Waive a Mortgage Contingency

-There are some scenarios where it doesn’t make sense to include a mortgage contingency in the contract.
-Situations such as:
+There are some scenarios where it doesn’t make sense to include a mortgage contingency in the contract:

 • When the buyer is able to pay cash for the property.
 Cash buyers do not have to include a mortgage contingency.

-• When seller financing is involved.
-If the transaction is made with owner financing, buyers do not need to include a mortgage contingency.
+• When owner financing is involved.
+If the current owner of the home is financing the sale, buyers do not need to include a mortgage contingency.

 • When competition is extremely high.
-It might be a good idea to look at this option as a last resort, but in a market where sellers only accept offers without contingencies, going in without a mortgage contingency could help win the contract.
+It might be a good idea to look at this option as a last resort, but in a market where sellers only accept offers without contingencies, this could be a buyer’s only way to win the contract.

 Other Common Types of Contingency Clauses